 Augmented reality education apps – apps that allow visualizing complex visual information, such as body organs or volcanoes’ eruption, for improving the level of understanding.
 There are apps for visualizing of chemical reactions and the apps that permit animals dissection in AR.

 Augmented reality books – books in which textual and visual content can be animated after the installation of a certain AR app.

 VR for language learning – creation of a virtual linguistic environment for stimulating learners’ speaking skills.
 In VR, language learners can interact with a teacher or other users or with virtual avatars.

-VR for medical students– the possibility to explore human body in 360 degrees with the help of high-end
+VR for medical students– the possibility to explore the human body in 360 degrees with the help of high-end HMDs.

 Virtual reality tours – using VR for transporting students and pupils into the places they can’t reach, such as open space or ancient Rome.